 College transcripts note the percentage of grades in the A-range in all lecture classes with at least twelve students and in all colloquia and seminar classes with at least 23 students, in accordance with the grading policies of the Faculty of Columbia College.
-(R grades are excluded from this calculation.)
+(R grades are excluded from this calculation).

-When the Registrar computes a student's Columbia College grade point average, only grades earned while enrolled in Columbia College in the fall and spring, and in the Columbia School of Professional Studies in the summer terms, are counted.
+When the Registrar computes a student's Columbia College grade point average, only grades earned while enrolled in Columbia College in the Fall and Spring terms (including Columbiaowned study abroad programs), and in the Columbia School of Professional Studies in the Summer Sessions, are counted.
 Courses are weighted according to the number of credits.